Earl of Portland: Second creation (1689)

-The title was created for a second time in 1689 in favour of William Bentinck, the Dutch favourite and close advisor of King William III.
+The title was created for a second time in 1689 in favour of William Bentinck, the Dutch favourite and close adviser of King William III.
 He was made Baron Cirencester and Viscount Woodstock at the same time he was given the earldom, also in the Peerage of England.

 The first Earl was succeeded in 1709 by his son from his first marriage, Henry Bentinck, who became the second Earl.
 He had represented Southampton and Hampshire in the House of Commons.
 In 1716, he was created Marquess of Titchfield and Duke of Portland in the Peerage of Great Britain.

 His grandson, William Cavendish-Bentinck, 3rd Duke of Portland, was a noted politician.
 He was Prime Minister in 1783 and from 1807 to 1809, and he also served as Home Secretary and as Lord President of the Council.
 In 1801, he assumed by Royal licence the additional surname of Cavendish (to form Cavendish-Bentinck).
 He was the husband of Lady Dorothy Cavendish, daughter of William Cavendish, 4th Duke of Devonshire, and was a descendant on his mother's side of Henry Cavendish, 2nd Duke of Newcastle-upon-Tyne.

 The third Duke was succeeded by his eldest son, William Bentinck, 4th Duke of Portland.
 The fourth Duke was also a politician and served as Lord Privy Seal in 1827 and as Lord President of the Council from 1827 to 1828.
 He married Henrietta Scott, daughter of Major-General John Scott, in 1795 and assumed by Royal licence the same year the additional surname of Scott in the manner of Cavendish-Bentinck.
 His eldest son and heir apparent, William Cavendish-Scott-Bentinck, Marquess of Titchfield, represented two constituencies in Parliament but died unmarried in 1824, 15 years before his father.
 The fourth Duke was therefore succeeded by his second son, William Cavendish-Scott-Bentinck, 5th Duke of Portland.
 The fifth Duke is remembered as a capable architect and engineer but eccentric, who excavated an underground art gallery and library under his estate at Welbeck Abbey.